May 13–August 6, 2016

 Sarah Celeste Bancroft, co-curator of the artist’s 2003 retrospective at the Solomon R. Guggenheim Museum and currently Vice President of the James Rosenquist Studio, will be in conversation with Rainer Judd, Co-President of Judd Foundation, on Wednesday, June 8 at 7:00pm.

-The exhibition will be accompanied by a public talk with Sarah Celeste Bancroft, co-curator of the 2003 James Rosenquist retrospective at the Solomon R. Guggenheim Museum, Vice President of the James Rosenquist Studio, and Executive Director of the James Rosenquist Foundation, and Rainer Judd, Co-President of Judd Foundation.
+The exhibition was accompanied by a public talk with Sarah Celeste Bancroft, co-curator of the 2003 James Rosenquist retrospective at the Solomon R. Guggenheim Museum, Vice President of the James Rosenquist Studio, and Executive Director of the James Rosenquist Foundation, and Rainer Judd, Co-President of Judd Foundation.